tzekensoh/hoursofsunlight/README.md

 # hoursofsunlight

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to calculate hours of sunlight for a given date and location.

 ## Usage

-FIXME
+The main method in core can be modified to create CSV for the city of your choice.

+For example: Banff at the latitude of 51.1784 in the year of 2021

+  (createCsvForCity "Banff" 51.1784 2021)

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Tze Ken Soh

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at